-The IoT helps to more effectively track almost any sensor inserted into the human body for medical purposes.
+The IoT helps to effectively track almost any sensor inserted into the human body for medical purposes.
 For instance, heart rate monitors check your heart rate to prevent cardiac arrest.
-In addition, similar devices send special notifications to medical workers to warn of a person's severe condition and provide timely medical assistance.
+In addition, similar devices for remote patient monitoring analyze medical data and send special notifications to medical workers to warn of a person's severe condition and provide timely medical assistance.

 Monitoring of psychological parameters is used to monitor patients with psychological conditions (depression, paranoia) who are not hospitalized to prevent sudden injuries.
-It helps track changes in mood and warns doctors of any problems such as accidents, and even death.
+These health systems help track changes in mood and warn doctors of any problems such as accidents, and even death.

 What types of devices are used in the internet of things in medicine?

-- Remote patient monitoring.
-These devices are the most widely spread ones.
+These devices for patient care are the most widely spread ones.
 These are special wearables with sensors for collecting data, such as temperature, blood pressure, and heart rate.

-- Glucose monitoring.
-Today there are special glucose monitoring systems that work wirelessly with smartphones.
+Today on the IoMT market, there are special glucose monitoring systems that work wirelessly with smartphones.
 They help to eliminate the necessity to record results manually.

-- Robotic surgery.
-Small Internet-connected robots can be inserted inside a patient’s body to perform challenging procedures that can be rather difficult for human hands.
+Small Internet-connected robots can be also named among IoMT examples.
+They are inserted inside a patient’s body to perform challenging procedures that can be rather difficult for human hands.
 Doctors manage these robots via computers and can make smaller incisions for surgeries and ensure quicker healing.

 The client came up with the idea of building an application called Smooth Talker AAC that will allow speech therapists, teachers, and parents to develop language and communication skills in autistic children.
 The core idea was to create a platform for users to record and playback a series of voice messages.